osx11/HypeFlexPunishments/README.md

 #### This plugin allows you to ban, tempban, mute and warn players.
+#### This plugin has full UUID support so you can easily use it in offline server mode. (plugin stores players' UUIDs in database)
+#### Moreover this plugin has many features that standart minecraft or Essentials plugin don't have.
 ###### Spigot version: 1.10.2
 ###### Bungee version: _(doesn't supported yet)_
 ## Features: